 FocusDevelopment of remote sensing methodologies and signal processing techniques for oil prospecting, pipeline monitoring, seabed topography and deformation detection (using acoustic waves), Digital Elevation Model, ground deformation measurement and 3D scene reconstruction (using microwaves).
 In essence, the targets are either insonified from the ground in one case or illuminated with microwaves from air or space, in the other.
-The reflected wave field is focused, using multidimensional frequency domain techniques and the physical characteristics of the propagation medium and of the scatterers are determined solving the inverse problem.
+The reflected wave field is focused, using multidimensional frequency or space- time domain techniques.
+The physical characteristics of the propagation medium and of the scatterers are determined solving the inverse problem.

 Most relevant research achievements

 Repeated-pass INSAS for sea-bed motion measurement

 In the framework of a two-year project promoted and financed by Eni, experimental activities were conducted on testing innovative approaches for estimating sea-bed altimetry and motion.

 The selected methodology is based on repeated surveys carried out by a 300KHz Synthetic Aperture Sonar (SAS) mounted on an underwater autonomous vehicle operated by (NURC- Nato) in several sea campaigns in the Tyrrhenian Sea near La Spezia.